Did you know that there are at least 10 different types of load testing? Find out which works for you →

 1. Compatibility Problems

-• Solution: Use DMA to identify and fix issues before migration.
+• Solution: Use DMA early to detect and resolve issues.

 2. Data Migration Failures

-• Solution: Check network connectivity, validate source data integrity, retry migration.
+• Solution: Verify network stability and source data integrity, then retry migration.

 Debugging Techniques

-• Monitoring Tools: Use SQL Server Profiler, Azure Monitor.
+• Monitoring Tools: SQL Profiler, Azure Monitor, Extended Events.

-• Error Logs: Review SQL Server and application logs.
+• Error Logs: Inspect SQL Server logs for clues.

 Resources for Additional Help

-• Professional Support: Consider Microsoft Support or consulting services.
+• Professional Support: Microsoft Premier Support or consulting firms for complex cases.

 Case Studies